-6 Corollaries for the case of revision programs
+6 Corollaries for the case of revision programs.

 Revision programming [MT98] is a formalism for describing and enforcing constraints on databases.
-The main concepts in the formalism are an initial database, a revision program, and justified revisions.

-Expressions of the form $\mathbf{in}(a)$ and $\mathbf{out}(a)$ ( $a \in U$ ) are revision literals.
-Intuitively, $\mathbf{in}(a)$ (respectively, $\mathbf{out}(a)$ ) means that atom a is in (respectively, is not in) a database.

-A revision program consists of rules $\alpha \leftarrow \alpha_1, \dots, \alpha_n$ , where $\alpha, \alpha_i, \dots, \alpha_n$ are revision literals.
-Given a revision program P and an initial database I, [MT98] defined P-justified revisions of I to represent revisions that satisfy the constraints of P, are "grounded" in P and I, and differ minimally from the initial database.
+The main concepts in the formalism are initial database, revision program, and justified revisions.
+Expressions of the form in(a) and out(a) ($a \in U$) are called revision literals.
+Intuitively, in(a) (resp., out(a)) means that atom a is in (resp., is not in) a database.
+Revision program consists of rules of the type $\alpha \leftarrow \alpha_1, \ldots, \alpha_n$, where $\alpha, \alpha_i, \ldots, \alpha_n$ are revision literals.
+Given a revision program P and an initial database I, P-justified revisions of I represent a set of revisions.
+Each revision satisfies the constraints and differs minimally from the initial database.